petschau/WinFellow/fellow/doxygen/Documentation/HOWTO doxygen environment setup.md

 Doxygen is developed under Linux and Mac OS X, but is set-up to be highly portable.
 As a result, it runs on most other Unix flavors as well.
 Furthermore, executables for Windows are available.

+# doxygen setup using Windows Subsystem for Linux

+Since the compilation of the doxygen documentation using Windows has become error-prone and frustrating, involving components that are not necessarily well-maintained, an alternate method to compile it using the Windows Subsystem for Linux has been devised.
+Obviously, the same thing can be achieved on a native Ubuntu Linux system.

+First, setup WSL on Windows by executing

+`Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

+Reboot the system if required.

+Then install Ubuntu from the Windows store: https://www.microsoft.com/store/p/ubuntu/9nblggh4msv6

+When everything is set up and an initial username/password have been configured, install the required components by executing

+`sudo apt install doxygen graphviz texlive-latex-base texlive-latex-recommended texlive-latex-extra`

+Accept/confirm all prompts and wait for the packages to install.

+cd into the WinFellow source code directory and find the doxygen subdirectory.

+Execute `Build-Doxygen-Documentation.sh`

+# doxygen setup using Windows

-The following setup files were used to generate the WinFellow documentation on Windows 10.
+The following setup files were used in the past to generate the WinFellow documentation on Windows 10.
+The newest version of doxygen where this could be tested successfully was 1.8.10.

 - doxygen: doxygen-1.8.10.windows.x64.bin (http://www.stack.nl/~dimitri/doxygen/download.html)
 - MiKTeX: basic MiKTeX installer (http://miktex.org/download)